Medical / Clinical Laboratory Technician Salary

 Popular Skills for Medical / Clinical Laboratory Technician

-Survey results suggest that Clinical Laboratory Technicians put a wide range of professional skills to use.
+Clinical Laboratory Technicians note just a narrow range of job skills.
 Most notably, skills in Quality Assurance / Quality Control, Generalist Duties, Molecular Biology, and Phlebotomy are correlated to pay that is above average.
 Customer Service, on the other hand, is typically associated with much lower pay.
-Most people skilled in Generalist Duties are similarly competent in Phlebotomy.
+For most people, competency in Generalist Duties indicates knowledge of Phlebotomy.

 Pay by Experience Level for Medical / Clinical Laboratory Technician